elipapa/markdown-cv/index.md

 **<a href="https://gitlab.com/andersoc/practice-scheduler" target="_blank"><i class="fab fa-gitlab"></i> Scale of the Day.</a>**

-A <a href="https://twitter.com/scaleoftheday" target="_blank"><i class="fab fa-twitter"></i> Twitter Bot </a> I developed in *R* to add some variety to my practice routine.
+A <a href="https://twitter.com/scaleoftheday" target="_blank"> Twitter Bot </a> I developed in *R* to add some variety to my practice routine.
 Scale of the Day tweets a randomly selected musical scale each day, along with a new jazz tune to learn each week.
 Tweets posted daily through the Gitlab CI/CD pipeline.

-## Seleceted Conference Activity
+## Selected Conference Activity

 Anderson, C.J., & Schutz, M. (2022, August). *Demonstrating a Novel Method for Exploring Musical Changes Across History* (Talk).
 Forthcoming presentation at Society for Music Perception and Cognition.
 Portland, Oregon.